 The other day, we commemorated the Baptism of Jesus, a truly powerful moment in the life of Jesus and a paradigm for our own life of faith.
-Unfortunately, our Sunday lectionary readings this year skip what happens next: Jesus’ temptation in the wilderness.
+Unfortunately, our Sunday lectionary readings leave what happens next until Lent: Jesus’ temptation in the wilderness.
 I say ‘unfortunately,’ because it feels like this part of the story is of particular relevance right now.
 And so, I’m going to spend a few minutes here today to reflect on this.

 “Immediately” after the theophany at Jesus’ baptism, the Spirit sends Jesus out into the wilderness.
 We don’t know why the Spirit does this, but we do know that it was a formative, initiatory experience for Jesus.
 He has just been publicly identified as God’s own Beloved Son.
 Now, he is put in a position where he must demonstrate what that means, or more precisely, what that does not mean.